shubhidua/Hacktoberfest-20/CONTRIBUTING.md

---> To create and checkout a branch type : git checkout -b yourz-branch --> Make the changes you want and then add the file you made changes to like: git add your_file --> After all changes are made, commit them by : git commit --> Then to push your code just type : git push --upstream origin your_branch
+--> To create and checkout a branch type : git checkout -b yourz-branch --> Make the changes you want and then add the file you made changes to like: git add your_file --> After all changes are made, commit them by : git commit --> Then to push your code just type : git push --set-upstream origin new_con

 Thats All !
 DOne !
 Congrats you have contributed to Open Source!!